Skip to main content

 OpCon Web Installer (OWI)A tool that bundles OpCon installer artifacts, including the ACS Plugin DLL and the RPA Agent Installer.

-Solution ManagerThe OpCon web interface used to configure users, agents, and schedules.
+Solution ManagerThe OpCon web interface used to configure agents and schedules.